-Taiyuan Botanical Garden - Restaurant
+Taiyuan Botanical Garden - The Tea House

-The restaurant is a 2-way lattice structure which thickens from 3 layers at the roof edge to 9 layers at the dramatic central light well.
+The tea house restaurant is a 2-way lattice structure which thickens from 3 layers at the roof edge to 9 layers at the dramatic central light well.
 The lattice, which relies on sheer flow between the layers, spans up to 25m.

 The whole roof is supported by a scattering of thin steel columns giving the impression of near-flotation.